cisco-en-programmability/terraform-provider-catalystcenter/docs/data-sources/planned_access_points.md

 ### Optional

 - `limit` (Number) limit query parameter.
-The page size limit for the response, e.g. limit=100 will return a maximum of 100 records
+The number of records to show for this page;The minimum is 1, and the maximum is 500.
 - `offset` (Number) offset query parameter.
 The page offset for the response.
 E.g. if limit=100, offset=0 will return first 100 records, offset=1 will return next 100 records, etc.
 - `radios` (Boolean) radios query parameter.
 Whether to include the planned radio details of the planned access points